The Art of the Metaobject Protocol

 One of the major benefits of including the metaobject protocol in programming languages is that it allows users to adjust the language to better suit their needs.
 Metaobject protocols also disprove the adage that adding more flexibility to a programming language reduces its performance.
 In presenting the principles of metaobject protocols, the authors work with actual code for a simplified implementation of CLOS and its metaobject protocol, providing an opportunity for the reader to gain hands-on experience with the design process.
 They also include a number of exercises that address important concerns and open issues.

-Gregor Kiczales is a Member of the Research Staff in the System Sciences Laboratory at Xerox Palo Alto Research Center.
+Gregor Kiczales and Jim des Rivières, are Members of the Research Staff, and Daniel Bobrow is a Research Fellow, in the System Sciences Laboratory at Xerox Palo Alto Research Center.